syncfusion-content/xamarin-docs/Xamarin/ComboBox/ComboBox-Filtering-Options.md

 * SuggestAppend - Both suggests and appends.

-The `ComboBoxMode` property is used to choose the suggestion display mode in SfComboBox control.
+The [`ComboBoxMode`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.ComboBox.SfComboBox.html#Syncfusion_XForms_ComboBox_SfComboBox_ComboBoxModeProperty) property is used to choose the suggestion display mode in SfComboBox control.
 The default value is Suggest.

 ## Suggesting choices in List

-The filtered suggestions are displayed in a drop-down list.
+The filtered suggestions are displayed in a drop-down list by using ComboBoxMode `Suggest`.
 User can pick an item from the list.

 {% tabs %}